mamedev/mame/docs/source/commandline/commandline-all.rst

 **-[no]coin_lockout** / **-[no]coinlock**

-	Enables simulation of the "coin lockout" feature that is implemented on a number of game PCBs.
+	Enables simulation of the "coin lockout" feature that is implemented on a number of arcade game PCBs.
 It was up to the operator whether or not the coin lockout outputs were actually connected to the coin mechanisms.
 If this feature is enabled, then attempts to enter a coin while the lockout is active will fail and will display a popup message in the user interface (In debug mode).
 If this feature is disabled, the coin lockout signal will be ignored.
 The default is ON (*-coin_lockout*).

 .. _mame-commandline-ctrlr: